($797) Cost to ship a car from San Diego, CA to Portland, OR

 The time of the year

-The time of year and weather conditions in San Diego and Portland play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both San Diego and Portland can impact car shipping prices.

 San Diego's climate is characterized by warm, dry summers and mild winters, with most of the annual precipitation falling between December and March.
 The city has a mild climate year-round.